By the numbers: 7 charts that explain hate groups in the United States

 7. Other racially focused group numbers ticking upward in 2016

 But neo-Confederate and black separatists have seen their numbers increase over the last few years.
-The number of neo-Confederate groups inched up to 43 -- its highest since Obama took office in 2009 but still far from its high of 151 in 2012.
+The number of neo-Confederate groups inched up to 43 -- the highest figure since early in Obama's presidency but still far from its 21st century high of 124 groups in 2001.
 Meanwhile, the number of black separatists has rocketed from 81 groups a decade ago to 193 groups now -- the largest subgroup of hate group, according to the Southern Poverty Law Center.
 Also, it should be noted that neo-Nazis and white nationalists, both mentioned in the previous section, bucked their yearslong trend and saw their numbers tick up just slightly in 2016.

-Note: CORRECTION: This story has been updated to reflect the highest number of neo-Confederate groups in the 21st century.
-Neo-Confederate groups reached a 21st century high of 124 groups in 2001.